Calebjaytech/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11 - 11-binary_to_decimal - There are 10 types of people
 12 - 12-combinations - Combination
 13 - 13-print_float -  Floats
+14 - 100-decimal_to_hexadecimal - Decimal to Hexadecimal
+15 - 101-rot13 - Everyone is a proponent of strong encryption
+16 - 102-odd - The eggs of the brood need to be an odd number 17 - 103-water_and_stir - I'm an instant star.
+Just add water